astienin/03-Juicy-Brick-Breaker/README.md

 Face sprites created by the author at Piskel.com

+Face added to paddle, sprites created by Anna Stiening

+Shaders from Godot shaders

+Ball trail

 ## References
  * [Juice it or lose it — a talk by Martin Jonasson & Petri Purho](https://www.youtube.com/watch?v=Fy0aCDmgnxg)
  * [Puzzle Pack 2, provided by kenney.nl](https://kenney.nl/assets/puzzle-pack-2)